cramsay/papilio_audio_player/README.md

 A wav audio player system-on-a-chip using a Papilio one board and ZPUino core.

 ## Configuration / Installation
-As it stands the hardware is simply a micro-SD card using SPI and a single speaker channel.
+As it stands the external hardware is simply a micro-SD card using SPI and a single speaker channel.
 Papilio pins are :
 * **A1** - SD MISO
 * **A2** - SD SCK
 * **A3** - SD MOSI